rwstone/shapeitup/nutrition/index.md

   hours: 4:30p - 8:00pm
 - days: Sat
   hours: 8:00a - 1:00pm
-- days: closed
-  hours:
 title_seo: Nutrition and Smoothie Bar | Shape It Up Nutrition & Fitness
-description_seo: Enjoy smoothies, teas and protein snacks at our Smoothie Bar.
+description_seo: Enjoy smoothies, teas and more at our Smoothie Bar.
 Talk with a wellness coach, join a weightloss program or take part in fit camp.
 layout: nutrition
 ---